martijnvanschie/tech-blog/content/posts/2023/03/log-anaytics/index.md

 ![Usage by log](log-analytics-query05.png "Log count per account")

+We can see that some are contributing to almost half of the data in the log.

 ### Check the diagnostics settings

-So let's take a look at the diagnostics settings of this large storage account.
+Let's take a look at this storage account in the portal, in particular the diagnostics settings of this large storage account.

 ![Usage by log](diagnostics-settings-01.png "Storage table diagnostics settings")

 We can see that all the categories are selected, and that metrics is enabled.
-This could be a valid configuration based on your business requirements but perhaps tha `StorageWrite` is not always required.
+This could be a valid configuration based on your business requirements but perhaps the `StorageWrite` is not always required.
 If you have proper error handling in your application, a write error will be logged when caught.
 But for auditing is might be required to enable all the categories.

+> It's not up to me to tell you if you need the logging, only to find it :)

 ## Use Case 2 - Another example